Let’s explore the key differences between the OnInit

 .

-Lifecycle hooks are just methods on an object, on a component for example, at key points in time.
-Some typical lifecycle hooks that ship with Angular include OnInit
+Lifecycle hooks are just methods on a class that describe key points in time.
+Some lifecycle hooks that Angular provides are;

 .
-For the complete list of lifecycle hooks, check out the Lifecycle Hooks documentation page.
+For the complete list of lifecycle hooks, check out the Lifecycle Hooks docs.

 With this in mind, what does the OnInit